HeliosRider/Meteorite-Landings-Challenge/README.md

 # Task
 Build an interactive dashboard that demonstrate a thourough knowledge of data visualization.

-# Background
-The provided dataset revealed that a small handful of microbial species also called Operational Taxonomic Units (OTU's) in the study were present in more than 70% of people, while the rest were relatively rare.

 # Data Engineering
   1. JavaScript with D3.js
   2. Plotly library